philipturner/metal-float64/README.md

 TODO: Instructions for linking the library from command-line, and how to use when compiling sources at runtime

+TODO: Sample code for initializing the libMetalAtomic64, specifying the lock buffer address

 ```metal
 #include <metal_stdlib>
 #include <MetalFloat64/MetalFloat64.h>